dieguico/Project_Apollo_Archive/README.md

 # Project Apollo Archive
 Script to download the entire NASA's Project Apollo Archive hosted in flickr, with the original resolution.

-The script creates four threads and each thread downloads one picture.
+The script creates four asynchronous threads and each downloads one picture.
 The pictures are stored in ~/Desktop/NASAs/ folder, with ~ being expanded by the os module.

 The script takes pictures' urls and names from the file _photo_links_.
 Before start the download checks the folder ~/Desktop/NASAs/ and only download the pictures left.